Husband, Father, Hoosier Conservative Leader

 Pierce is a pragmatic, Conservative Hoosier focused on championing higher-paying jobs, protecting individual liberties, empowering families to have more choice in their children’s education, promoting government transparency, and streamlining government for Hoosiers.

-Born and raised in Central Indiana, Pierce is from a family with a proud manufacturing and military background.
+Born and raised in Central Indiana, Pierce is from a proud manufacturing and military family.
 He is the grandson of two lifetime General Motors employees and was raised to understand the value of hard work.

-During the legislative session; Pierce serves on the Election & Apportionment Committee, Financial Institutions Committee, and the Commerce, Small Business and Economic Development Committee.
-The rest of the year; he serves on the Government Reform Task Force and the Code Revision Committee.
+During the legislative session, Pierce serves on the Election & Apportionment Committee, Financial Institutions Committee, and the Commerce, Small Business, and Economic Development Committee.
+He serves on the Government Reform Task Force and the Code Revision Committee for the rest of the year.

-He graduated from Indiana University Robert H. McKinney School of Law and Ball State University and works in the nonprofit sector, when not serving in the Indiana House of Representatives.
+He graduated from Indiana University Robert H. McKinney School of Law and Ball State University and works in the nonprofit sector in addition to serving in the Indiana House of Representatives.
 Pierce, his wife, and two children live in Anderson.